Geonovum/IMX-Geo/intro.md

 When changes in source models are published and implemented in data sources, the SAM information model should be updated to take those changes into account.

-The SAM model should therefore be actively maintained and changes in source models should result in notifications to the maintenance body.

 ### Machine readability
 The links between objects/properties in the SAM model and objects/properties in source models should be machine readable.
 This opens up possibilities to automate things for the knowledge graph and the orchestration.